Skip to main content Start main content

 Outbound Trips and Fees

-Students taking the subject with direct services conducted in Mainland China in summer term are required to pay a non-refundable outbound activity fee of HK$1,500 (subject to revision) to cover part of the expenses such as accommodation, meals, transportation and other expenses for the outbound trips despite the availability of financial support from the University.
+Students taking the subject with direct services conducted in Mainland China are required to pay an outbound activity fee, HK$1,500 for Xi’an, Chengdu, Jinan, or Yichuan, (subject to revision) to cover part of the expenses such as accommodation, meals, transportation and other expenses for the outbound trips despite the availability of financial support from the University.
+Students must settle the outbound activity fee one week after the debit note is issued or by the deadline set by the subject teachers.
+If there is any reason that leads to a subject withdrawal or late drop, please note that the outbound activity fee will not be refunded and the students might need to be responsible for related expenses.

 Eligibility